-To commemorate the 200th anniversary of the birth of Abraham Lincoln, four different reverse designs are used for the 2009 Lincoln Cent.
-Each design is intended to be representative of one of the stages of his life, from birth to presidency.
+To commemorate the 200th anniversary of the birth of Abraham Lincoln, four different reverse designs were used for the 2009 Lincoln Cent (Buy on eBay).
+Each design was intended to be representative of one of the stages of his life, from birth to presidency.
 The designs were released into circulation approximately every three months.
 The obverse design of the coin remained the same bust of Lincoln originally designed by Victor David Brenner.

 Authorization for the new reverse designs for the Lincoln Cent was provided under the Presidential $1 Coin Act of 2005 (Public Law 109-145).
 The law authorized the Presidential Dollars series and also stipulated four rotating designs for the 2009 Lincoln Cent to celebrate the bicentennial and one final reverse design to be used going forward.